and DIY Voting Videos

 How to Vote in Every State

 How To Vote In South Dakota 2020

-Everything you need to know to register and vote in South Dakota *** Check your registration status: https://vip.sdsos.gov/VIPLogin.aspx Register to vote: https://sdsos.gov/elections-voting/assets/VoterRegistrationFormFillable.pdf Vote absentee: https://sdsos.gov/elections-voting/voting/absentee-voting.aspx Find your polling location: https://vip.sdsos.gov/VIPLogin.aspx Find your sample ballot: https://vip.sdsos.gov/VIPLogin.aspx Campus Vote Project: https://www.campusvoteproject.org/stateguides/South-Dakota *** MediaWise is a nonprofit, nonpartisan project of the Poynter Institute and supported by Facebook.
+COVID-19 Voting Update: Any registered voter in South Dakota can request an absentee ballot to vote by mail.
+Voters were able to do this prior to the pandemic. [updated September 4, 2020] *** Check your registration status: https://vip.sdsos.gov/VIPLogin.aspx Register to vote: https://sdsos.gov/elections-voting/assets/VoterRegistrationFormFillable.pdf Vote absentee: https://sdsos.gov/elections-voting/voting/absentee-voting.aspx Track your absentee ballot: https://vip.sdsos.gov/VIPLogin.aspx Find your polling location: https://vip.sdsos.gov/VIPLogin.aspx Find your sample ballot: https://vip.sdsos.gov/VIPLogin.aspx Campus Vote Project: https://www.campusvoteproject.org/stateguides/South-Dakota *** MediaWise is a nonprofit, nonpartisan project of the Poynter Institute and supported by Facebook.
 Complexly is an MVP partner, as are Campus Vote Project and Students Learn, Students Vote. https://www.poynter.org/mediawise-voter-project-mvp/ https://www.campusvoteproject.org/ https://www.slsvcoalition.org/ http://www.complexly.com/

 First Time Voter